 Susan Holden Martin

-Susan Holden Martin, MBA, J.D., is a strategic planning and management consultant and is currently serving as a consultant to Dr. Bruno D.V.
-Marino, CEO of Planetary Emissions Management, Inc. Susan served as Executive Director of the Mars Society during 2012-2013.
+Susan Holden Martin, MBA, J.D., served as Executive Director of the Mars Society during 2012-2013.
 She previously served as the Mars Society's Director of Strategic Planning, Director of Public Relations/Media, and was the founding Editor-in-Chief of the organization's flagship publication, The Mars Quarterly.
 Her enthusiasm for space science comes from several family scientists, including her great uncle, the late Doyle Northrup, Ph.D.
 (MIT), and her uncle, the late Robert Leonard (Lockheed Martin/Hubble Space Telescope).
 Susan also served as an officer and director of The Mars Foundation from 2006-2010; and was the founding Editor-in-Chief of Mars Exploration Magazine, a publication of Explore Mars, Inc., where she also served as that organization's corporate secretary during organizational start-up in 2010.
-Susan is available for speaking engagements and can be reached at: firstname.lastname@example.org.
+Susan is available for speaking engagements and can be reached via: firstname.lastname@example.org.

 Dr. Anthony ("Tony") Muscatello has over 30 years experience in advanced chemical research, most recently in ISRU (In Situ Resource Utilization) for Mars exploration.
 He is a former Los Alamos National Laboratory staff member and worked for Rockwell International before that.
 At Pioneer Astronautics, Dr. Muscatello served as member of teams working on the Mars Methanol In-Situ Propellant Production (MMISPP), Mars Aromatics, Hydrocarbon, and Olefin Synthesis System (MAHOSS), Nitrous Oxide Based Oxygen Supply System (NOBOSS), and the Carbon Monoxide Metal Oxide Reduction System (COMORS) (oxygen extraction from lunar and martian regolith) research projects.
 He was Principle Investigator on the NASA Phase II SBIR Methane to Aromatics on Mars (METAMARS) project.
 Dr. Muscatello joined NASA in the fall of 2007 and is continuing his work in ISRU in the RESOLVE project which is designed to locate water on the Moon.
 He is also a founding member of the Mars Society and coordinated Mars Analog research Mission Support from 2000 to 2007.